Filip Forsberg: Setting records and Stanley Cup Final run (2015–2019)

 Forsberg with the Predators skating against Devante Smith-Pelly in an April 2018 game.

 Before the start of the 2017–18 season, Forsberg was one of four forwards the Predators protected from the 2017 NHL expansion draft.
 As such, James Neal was chosen by the Vegas Golden Knights in the draft.
 In September 2017, Forsberg was named an alternate captain alongside Mattias Ekholm and Ryan Johansen.
 He quickly became the first Predators player of the season to reach double digits in points with six goals and five assists through eight games.
 He scored his 100th career NHL goal on 14 November to help the Predators secure a 6–3 win over the Washington Capitals.
 He continued to lead the Predators in scoring through November and December before suffering an upper-body injury on 29 December during a game against the Minnesota Wild.
 At the time of the injury, he had accumulated 15 goals and 19 assists for 34 points and was one of only nine NHL players to play in all regular-season games since the 2014–15 season.
 Forsberg missed a month of game play to recover but tallied two points in his return on 1 February 2018.
 During his absence, the Predators maintained a 7–2–2 record and averaged 2.3 goals per game.
 However, he was subsequently suspended for three games due to a "late, high hit causing an injury" in his second game back against the New York Rangers.
 After returning to the Predators lineup, he became the second player in franchise history and 13th NHL player overall to score on a penalty shot in overtime.
 He continued to produce offensively for the Predators through February and March en route to their fourth consecutive berth in the Stanley Cup playoffs.
 He scored two goals and one assist on 1 April to help the Predators set a new franchise record with their 51st win of the season.
 Forsberg recorded his fifth career hat trick in the Predators final game of the regular season to finish with a team-leading 64 points.

-As the Predators finished the season first in the Central Division, they met with the Colorado Avalanche in the Western Conference first round.
+As the Predators finished the season with the Presidents' Trophy, they met with the eighth-seeded Colorado Avalanche in the first round.
 Forsberg recorded two goals in Game 1 and added another two in Games 4 and 6 to tie Austin Watson for the team lead in goals by the time the series ended.
-Forsberg quickly accumulated three goals and six assists through the first six games of their second-round series against the Winnipeg Jets.
-While he finished the playoffs matching his previous seasons points total in fewer games, the Predators failed to advance to the Western Conference Final.
+After defeating tha Avalanche in six games, Forsberg quickly accumulated three goals and six assists through the first six games of their second-round series against the Winnipeg Jets.
+While he finished the playoffs matching his previous seasons points total in fewer games, the Predators failed to advance to the Western Conference Final, losing to the Jets in seven games.
 Shortly following their elimination, Forsberg, Arvidsson, and Mattias Ekholm were selected to represent Team Sweden at the 2018 IIHF World Championship.